NREL/fpeam/README.md

 | corn grain | tractor | 143 | time | 0.017361 | hour/dry short ton |
 | miscanthus | tractor | 143 | time | 0.017361 | hour/dry short ton |

 **Feedstock production**.
 The feedstock production dataset defines what feedstocks were produced where, in what amounts, and by which agricultural practices.
 Columns and data within this dataset are described in the table below.
-This dataset contains two region identifiers, `equipment_group` (values must match those in the equipment dataset) and `region_production`, that indicate where feedstocks were produced. `region_production` values in the default feedstock production dataset correspond to the [Federal Information Processing Standards](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/home/?cid=nrcs143_013697) (FIPS) codes which identify U.S. counties.
+This dataset contains two region identifiers, `equipment_group` (these values must match those in the equipment dataset) and `region_production`, that indicate more precisely where feedstocks were produced. `region_production` values in the default feedstock production dataset correspond to the [Federal Information Processing Standards](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/home/?cid=nrcs143_013697) (FIPS) codes which identify U.S. counties.
 If values in the `region_production` column are not FIPS codes, an additional input file giving the mapping of the `region_production` values to FIPS values must be provided in order for MOVES and NONROAD to run successfully; this file is discussed further in the Additional input datasets section.

 Latitude and longitude values are also specified for feedstock production and destination locations.
-These values are used in the router engine.
+These values are used in the router engine which calculates minimum-distance routes for on-road biomass transportation between farms or forestry locations and biorefineries.
 If precise latitude and longitude values are not available for any production or destination locations, these columns can be left blank in the production dataset.
 Instead, the FIPS for the production and destination locations can be specified, and a lookup table included in the default input data will be used to find the latitude-longitude pairs for the county centroids.

 The feedstock production dataset, like the equipment dataset, does not contain the calendar year in which feedstock production took place.
-This is specified using the FPEAM GUI.
+This is specified using the **Analysis Year** input in the GUI.

 TABLE: List of columns in feedstock production data set with data types and descriptions